xavierjimenezp/shapepipe_photoz/README.md

 Photometric redshift functionalities are available for all catalogs.
 Please refer to section **Usage** for input files format.

 # Disclaimer
-PhotoZ is currentlty under early developement and may contain bugs or instabilities.
+PhotoZ is currentlty under early development and may contain bugs or instabilities.

 # Installation
 Clone or download the PhotoZ repository: